GDG-KUL/NOXxGDGKUL_AIAccelerate2025/README.md

 As described in the technical guideline, you will need to send in a total of 5 predictions from 18:29 to 19:29.

-Your solution must produce a **CSV file with predictions** in the following format:
+Each 5 emails must be a **CSV file with the prediction** in the following format:

 **Columns:**